Welcome!

 (she/her)Hello, I’m Sarah and I’m so glad you’re here!

-As an AASECT Certified Sex Therapist and Sex & Relationship Coach with experience supporting hundreds of clients, I specialize in helping individuals and couples reduce anxiety around sex, understand their bodies, and cultivate more satisfying intimate relationships.
+As an AASECT Certified Sex Therapist and Sex & Relationship Coach with experience supporting hundreds of clients, I help individuals and couples reduce anxiety around sex, understand their bodies, and cultivate more freedom and pleasure in their relationships.

 I absolutely love my work as a Certified Sex Therapist.
 That said, therapy is not accessible for everyone (not everyone has the finances or health insurance), nor is therapy always needed (not everyone has a mental health disorder).
-Therapy is also restricted to the state that a therapist is licensed in (I’m licensed in MI, IL, and FL).
+Therapy is also restricted to the state that a therapist is licensed in (I’m licensed in Michigan and Illinois).

 As a coach, I am able to provide the same expert level knowledge, passion, and care to folks throughout the United States who are seeking support with their sexual health, who are not looking for mental health disorder treatment, and/or who want group support - either for the financial accessibility or the unique benefits that come from learning in community.